 The HIA Fellowship brings together international groups of university students and recent graduates in five week summer programs to explore national histories of discrimination and resistance, as well as examples of issues affecting different minority groups today.
-Programs run simultaneously in Amsterdam, Berlin, Copenhagen, Paris, and Warsaw.
+Programs run simultaneously in Amsterdam, Berlin, Copenhagen, Sarajevo, Warsaw and Atlanta (John Lewis Fellowship).

 Each program is highly interdisciplinary and features daily lectures and discussions with renowned academics, journalists, politicians and activists, as well as site visits to government agencies, non-profit and community organizations, museums and memorials.
 The programs seek to bridge the gap between theory and practice and highlight different models of action to remedy injustice.